Alvinagustus/gensyn/CODEASSIST-GUIDE.md

 uv run run.py
 ```

+# Huggingface Token :
+  You can get your Huggingface token in https://huggingface.co/settings/tokens and create a new token and change the permission into WRITE

+  **Dont get alarmed when pasteing your huggingface token on prompt and it shows nothing, it's normal**

 # Wait for the install finished and you got the output that tells you to open http://localhost:3001 .
 DONT PRESS CTRL+C if you havent trained the AI
 <img width="1263" height="658" alt="image" src="https://github.com/user-attachments/assets/a4e251c7-a2c0-4958-bbf4-c4ccc36c32ed" />